 Your bank, broker or other nominee no longer has the ability to vote your uninstructed shares in the election of directors.
 Therefore, if you hold your shares in street name it is critical that you cast your vote if you want your vote to be counted for the election of directors (Proposal No. 1 of this proxy statement).
 In the past, if you held your shares in street name and you did not indicate how you wanted your shares voted in the election of directors, your bank, broker or other nominee was allowed to vote your shares on your behalf in the election of directors as it felt appropriate.
-Thus, if you hold your shares in street name and you do not instruct your bank, broker or other nominee how to vote in the election of directors, no votes will be cast on that proposal on your behalf.
+In addition, your bank, broker or other nominee is prohibited from voting your uninstructed shares on any matters related to executive compensation.
+Thus, if you hold your shares in street name and you do not instruct your bank, broker or other nominee how to vote in the election of directors or on matters related to executive compensation, no votes will be cast on these proposals on your behalf.